Charles Holmes. 1923 to 2014.

 Unfortunately for my research, some valuable information died with my father’s generation.

-While my father was by no means a hoarder, he did keep a large number of family photos, letters, school exercise books, wartime journals and other memorabilia, including his wartime diary, Bomber Command logbook and a remarkable photograph album covering his period in the RAF.
+While my father was by no means a hoarder, he did keep a large number of family photos, letters, school exercise books, wartime journals and other memorabilia,

 In addition, the old house he was born and raised in is still with our family so that the immediate physical context of his early life can be more intimately ‘felt’.